pankajarm/dl_framework/README.md

 # dl_framework
-dl_framework

 A library that demonstrates training of data using stochastic gradient descent method

-The minflow library is a part of Udacity's Nanodegree Program and has been prepared while pursuing the same
+The dl_framework library is a part of Udacity's Nanodegree Program and has been prepared while pursuing the same

 Table of Contents